Ajapaik/Odroid_m1_backup_sbc/README.md

 3. Send heartbeat information to a remote server
 4. Check that hardware is OK
 5. RSYNC databases
 6. RSYNC images
+7. BACKUP Github repositories
-7. Mount storage disk as read-only
+8. Mount storage disk as read-only
-8. Check using checksums that data was copied correctly
+9. Check using checksums that data was copied correctly
-9. Update e-ink display with message backup was successfully finished + TIMESTAMP
+10. Update e-ink display with message backup was successfully finished + TIMESTAMP
-10. Suspend for 24h and goto #1
+11. Suspend for 24h and goto #1

 # Hardware